TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/All-In-One Testers/readme.md

 ![Battery Tester Overview](images/battery_tester_overview_t.png)

+> [!NOTE]
+> You can use these testers with non-rechargeable batteries as well, for example if you are curious about the overall quality of a particular vendor or battery series.
+Just be aware that a *discharge test* deplets the battery, so the specimen under test will be rendered useless after the test.
+Also **you must disable charging mode** with primary batteries so the tester won't try and re-charge a non-rechargeable battery.

 ## Overview

 Most test devices provide the following core features:

 * **Discharge Test:** Discharges a battery to a predefined (configurable) stop-voltage and logs the *mAh* (milliampere-hour) and *mW* (milliwatt-hour) capacity, making it easy to see how much usable energy a battery can deliver.
 While most batteries specify their total capacity in *mAh*, the true *energy capacity* is more accurately expressed in *mWh*, as this unit accounts for the voltage drop that occurs during discharge and is helpful when comparing different batteries.
 * **Charging and Test:** Fully charges a battery while logging the *mAh* and *mW* transferred to the battery.
-Charging is typically limited to *LiIon/LiPo* battery types due to the charger ICs used; *LiFePO₄* and other battery chemistries cannot be charged.
+Charging is typically limited to *LiIon/LiPo* battery types due to the charger ICs used; *LiFePO₄* and other battery chemistries cannot be charged. **Never use this mode with non-rechargeable batteries!**
-* **Auto-Testing:** Performs a complete test cycle, starting with fully charging the battery, then discharging it to determine capacity, and finally recharging it to prepare for use.
+* **Auto-Testing:** Performs a complete test cycle, starting with fully charging the battery, then discharging it to determine capacity, and finally recharging it to prepare for use. **Never use this mode with non-rechargeable batteries!**
 * **Internal Resistance:** Measures the battery's *internal resistance* using a straightforward "multimeter method" (*DC Test*).
 Although this is not as precise as lab-grade methods, it’s useful for a quick estimate of battery health.
 * **External Connectors:** While many devices are tailored for specific battery types (e.g., *18650* cells) and include compatible holders, most also feature screw terminals or other connectors to support various battery types.
 This flexibility allows for testing multiple battery formats without additional equipment.